Lynn K. Nyhart

-Lynn K. Nyhart is the Vilas-Bablitch-Kelch Distinguished Achievement Professor in the Department of the History of Science at the University of Wisconsin-Madison.
+Lynn K. Nyhart is an American historian of science.
+She holds the named chair the Vilas-Bablitch-Kelch Distinguished Achievement Professor in the Department of the History of Science at the University of Wisconsin-Madison.
 She served as president of the History of Science Society from 2012 to 2013.
 Her main areas of interest are the history of biology, international transfer of ideas, relations between elite and popular science, and theories of individuality, parts, and wholes.
-Her book Modern Nature: The Rise of the Biological Perspective in Germany received the Susan E. Abrams Prize in 2009.
+Her book Modern Nature: The Rise of the Biological Perspective in Germany received the Susan E. Abrams Prize in 2009, and she was awarded the 2026 George Sarton Medal for lifetime achievement in the history of science.

 Early life and education

 Nyhart received her A.B. from Princeton University in 1979, her M.A. from the University of Pennsylvania in 1982, and her Ph.D. from the University of Pennsylvania in 1986.
 Her Ph.D. supervisor was Mark B. Adams.
 Her thesis was Morphology and the German University, 1860–1900.